AI Vow Generators: Brainstorm Authentic Wedding Vows

 Raw AI Output:

 "From the moment we met, I knew you were special.
-You have brought so much joy into my life.
-I promise to always be there for you, to support your dreams, and to love you unconditionally.
-You are my best friend and my partner, and I cannot wait to spend the rest of my life with you."
+I promise to always be there for you and to love you unconditionally."

 Edited Final Version:

 "I knew you were different the night we met at Sarah's party, when you spent twenty minutes explaining why The Empire Strikes Back is the superior Star Wars film.
-Most people's eyes glaze over when I start talking about movies, but you leaned in.
-You have been leaning in ever since.
-I promise to keep leaning in too.
-I promise to listen when you need to vent about work, to taste-test your experimental recipes even when they look questionable, and to always DVR your favorite shows when you are working late.
-You are not just my partner.
-You are the person who makes me want to be curious about everything.
-I cannot wait to spend the next fifty years debating movie rankings with you."
+I promise to listen when you need to vent about work and to always DVR your favorite shows when you are working late."

 The goal is to make the vows sound like they came from your heart, not a template.
-If someone who knows you well heard these vows without context, they should immediately think that it sounds exactly like something you would say.
+If you need more help, you can find inspiration for your vows on our blog.

 The Case for Personalization: Emotional and Practical Benefits